 Peril & Distress [And Soon the Darkness / Sudden Terror]

 Peril & Distress: And Soon the Darkness / Sudden Terror (4K UHD Review)

-The British Isles have extensive history in the world of suspenseful storytelling dating back centuries.
-Whether it be in literature, with Mary Shelley’s 1818 novel Frankenstein and Bram Stoker’s 1897 novel Dracula, or in cinema, with the famed Hammer Film (popular during the ‘50s into the ‘70s), but also Clive Barker’s 1987 favorite Hellraiser, there is a lot of screams to be had.
+The British Isles have an extensive history of suspenseful storytelling dating back centuries.
+Whether it be in literature, with Mary Shelley’s 1818 novel Frankenstein and Bram Stoker’s 1897 novel Dracula, or in cinema, with the famed Hammer Film (popular during the ‘50s into the ’70s) and Clive Barker’s 1987 favorite Hellraiser, there are a lot of screams to be had.
 Deep in the DNA of this corner of the world, the Thriller genre is also another area the Britons have covered pretty well.

-Both suspense Thrillers more than anything else, the tension builds slowly in the runtime of And Soon the Darkness, while is a bit more high-paced in Sudden Terror.
-A little something for everyone, Robert Fuest directed And Soon the Darkness; which acts as a precursor to the success he had with features such as 1971’s The Abominable Dr. Phibes, and the sequel, 1972’s Dr. Phibes Rises Again.
-This is while the John Hough directed Sudden Terror predated his well-known works too; such as 1971’s vampire flick Twins of Evil, along with 1973’s The Legend of Hell House.
+More than anything else, both suspense thrillers have tensions that build slowly over the runtime of And Soon the Darkness, while Sudden Terror is a bit more high-paced.
+Robert Fuest directed And Soon the Darkness, a little something for everyone, which acts as a precursor to his success with features such as 1971’s The Abominable Dr. Phibes and the sequel, 1972’s Dr. Phibes Rises Again.
+This is while the John Hough-directed Sudden Terror predated his well-known works, such as 1971’s vampire flick Twins of Evil, along with 1973’s The Legend of Hell House.

-Two very capable filmmakers, with And Soon the Darkness you are led down a doomed path of two young ladies Jane (Pamela Franklin: Necromancy 1972, The Legend of Hell House 1973) and Cathy (Michele Dotrice: The Witches 1966, The Blood of Satan’s Claw 1970) bicycling along the countryside of France who end up in a situation that threatens both their lives.
-This is while in Sudden Terror you watch with open eyes as a young boy named Ziggy (Mark Lester: Oliver!
-1968, The Prince and the Pauper 1977) becomes a witness to a political assassination which soon has him on the run.
-Both heart pumping situations, as mentioned, the pace of the terror is different in each feature, giving you a different mood to dig into.
+Two competent filmmakers, with And Soon the Darkness you are led down a doomed path of two young ladies Jane (Pamela Franklin: Necromancy 1972, The Legend of Hell House 1973) and Cathy (Michele Dotrice: The Witches 1966, The Blood of Satan’s Claw 1970) bicycling along the countryside of France who end up in a situation that threatens both their lives.
+This is while in Sudden Terror, you watch with open eyes as a young boy named Ziggy (Mark Lester: Oliver!
+1968, The Prince and the Pauper 1977) becomes a witness to a political assassination, which soon has him on the run.
+Both heart-pumping situations, as mentioned, the pace of the terror is different in each feature, giving you a different mood to dig into.

-Both are worth checking out if you are into these types of films, each has seen standalone North American DVD or Blu-ray released in recent times, but now you can own them as a combination 4K Ultra HD Blu-ray set called Peril & Distress.
-Released on August 20, 2024 through Kino Lorber, they come together in a 2-disc set that features a standard 4K case, plus a lovely cardboard slipcover.
-These physical features aside, you also get a list of special features such as audio commentaries and theatrical trailers.
+Both are worth checking out if you are into these types of films; each has seen a standalone North American DVD or Blu-ray released recently, but now you can own them as a combination 4K Ultra HD Blu-ray set called Peril & Distress.
+Released on August 20, 2024, through Kino Lorber, they come together in a 1-disc set with a standard 4K case and a lovely cardboard slipcover.
+These physical features aside, you also get a list of unique features such as audio commentaries and theatrical trailers.
 Supplemental content you can find on some prior standalone releases of each film, it still offers you an option to have both inside one neat package.

+Peril & Distress [And Soon the Darkness / Sudden Terror]